Unexpected bilingualism: Language development and use

 Generally, children with unexpected bilingualism have a different acquisition pathway, relying more on the structural properties of the language input, as opposed to socio-communicative interactions crucial to typical language development.
 UB children acquire structural morpho-syntactic and grammatical properties of their chosen foreign language despite the absence of reciprocal communication, instead purely through screen and non-interactive input.
 In contrast to this, previous evidence has suggested that passive screen exposure to linguistic input is not sufficient for typically developing children to acquire core linguistic understandings of new languages.
 On top of this, one study found that despite autistic children with UB having shorter periods of exposure to their chosen languages, they had obtained comparable mastery to children who had acquired the language naturalistically.
 In the same study the parents of the children with UB even reported higher levels of proficiency in their children than the parents of both typically developing children and autistic children with a naturalistic language acquisition of the given language.

-The ability in the expected language does not necessarily dictate the ability in the chosen one; in some children the ambient language might be dominant, but in many others the spontaneously acquired one will be most dominant one.
+The ability in the expected language does not necessarily dictate the ability in the chosen one; in some children the ambient language might be dominant, but in many others the spontaneously acquired one will be the most dominant one.
 In one study researching the unexpected acquisition of English in native Hebrew-speaking children with ASD compared to native bilingual Hebrew/English children (with and without ASD), there was not found any significant differences in the English of the three groups, but found great variation in the mastery of Hebrew in the children with UB.
 While some of the UB children were proficient in both languages, others did not fully acquire Hebrew and instead switched to English when their Hebrew was not sufficient.
 Other children preferred solely to speak in English.
 In some cases, children with UB display word retrieval problems, accent changes and morphological errors in their ambient language, worrying some parents and caregivers and posing the question as to whether to encourage the use of the non-ambient language.
 Some children with UB might even produce their first words in English, as opposed to the language spoken around them.